g-gualeni/MyLinuxCheatSheet/README.md

 `git banch -a`: list all vedo branches, also the remote ones, and I can see the associated local branch

-'git switch -c <localbranch> <origin/RemoteBranch>': this is the command to switch and checkout a remote branch
+`git switch -c <localbranch> <origin/RemoteBranch>`: this is the command to switch and checkout a remote branch

 `git checkout <branch>`: passo al branch selezionato